ericblade/test/build.md

 How to Build on Linux
 =====================

-## Building using the OpenEmbedded meta-webos layer
+## Building using OpenEmbedded

-Using the meta-webos layer for OpenEmbedded is the preferred method of building webOS components.
-Usually, this is what you will want to do, so that your package can be installed into a webOS system, or as part of a webOS image.
+Using the meta-webos layer for OpenEmbedded is the preferred method of building Open webOS components.
+Usually, this is what you will want to do, so that your package can be installed into an Open webOS system, or as part of an Open webOS image.

 ### Building the latest "stable" version

 Clone the repository at http://www.github.com/openwebos/build-webos and follow the instructions in that README to build Open webOS.

-To build or rebuild a single Open webOS component, if your build-webos directory is ~/openwebos/build-webos, use:
+To build or rebuild a single Open webOS component, if your build-webos directory is ~/openwebos/build-webos, do:

     $ cd ~/openwebos/build-webos
-    $ make cleanall-<componentname> <componentname> (where <componentname> is the name of the package, such as luna-sysmgr)
+    $ make cleanall-<component-name> <component-name> (where <component-name> is the name of the package, such as luna-sysmgr)

-The resulting IPK package will be in your BUILD directory, under deploy/ipk/<architecture>, such as this example:
+The resulting IPK package will be in your BUILD-<target-machine> directory, under deploy/ipk/<architecture>, such as this example:

     ~/openwebos/build-webos/BUILD-qemux86/deploy/ipk/i586/luna-universalsearchmgr_2.0.0-1.00-r5_i586.ipk